89. In Defense of Seneca and Plutarch

 Seneca’s virtue is so evidently alive and vigorous in his writings, which themselves provide such a manifest defence against such insinuations as his being excessively rich and spendthrift, that I could never accept any witness to the contrary.
 Moreover in matters such as these it is more reasonable to trust the Roman historians than foreign Greek ones.
 Now Tacitus speaks most honourably of his life and of his death, portraying him in all things as a great man, most excellent and most virtuous.

-In Montaigne’s defense, historians have poorly chronicled the life of Seneca.
-Montaigne admires his philosophy, and that’s good enough for him.
-But I think Montaigne has something else in mind — a belief in promoting role models who may very well have never existed, merely to serve as exemplars for future generations.
+Montaigne defends Seneca in part because he always defends his idols.
+He liked promoting role models who may very well have never existed in his form.
 Here, Montaigne speaks of some ancients in Plutarch’s writings, but I think the views expressed apply just as well to his semi-fictionalized vision of Seneca:

 I consider some men, particularly among the Ancients, to be way above me and even though I clearly realize that I am powerless to follow them on my feet I do not give up following them with my eyes and judging the principles which raise them thus aloft, principles the seeds of which I can just perceive in myself, as I also can that ultimate baseness in minds which no longer amazes me and which I do not refuse to believe in either ….
 I admire the greatness of those souls; those ecstasies which I find most beautiful I clasp unto me; though my powers do not reach as far, at least my judgement is most willingly applied to them.